bernedom/bernedom.github.io/_posts/2018-09-11-james-bond-package.md

 ---
 layout: post
-title: "The James Bond Package - an agile skill- and mindset"
+title: The "James Bond Package"
+thumbnail: images/james_bond/thumbnail.jpg
 ---

 **The core capital of modern companies are their employees**.
 Especially for the companies operating in areas that require highly trained and motivated people with a high degree on initiative.
 A lot of tech companies, especially if they are specializing in writing software, fit perfectly into that scheme.
-The combination of skill, motivation, alignment and initiative is what I like to call the "James Bond" package.
-The most famous of all secret agents possesses all these traits and a good measure of social skills, which is why he is so successful in saving the world.
+The combination of skill, motivation, alignment and initiative is what I like to call the **James Bond Package**.
+All these traits and a good measure of social skills make 007 such a successful agile problem solver.

 # 007: an agile problem solver